-Many of our classes are held onsite at the Wild Abundance campus in Barnardsville, NC, while others are held at similarly beautiful sites within 25 minutes of here.
-For some of our classes, we will take field trips to other sites in the area.
+Many of our classes are held onsite at on of the the Wild Abundance campuses in Barnardsville, NC.
+Others are held at similarly beautiful sites within 25-50 minutes of here.
+For some of our classes, we will take field trips to other locations in the area.
 Our online classes are hosted online and available to anyone with an internet connection.

-Wild Abundance is located about 25 minutes north of downtown Asheville, off of the Barnardsville/Jupiter exit off of I-26 (Exit 16).
+The Wild Abundance home campuses are located about 25 minutes north of downtown Asheville, off of the Barnardsville/Jupiter exit off of I-26 (Exit 16).
 You will receive detailed directions to our location after you register for a class.